 Chihuahua: A married couple, firstfruits of the work in Ciudad Delicias, 60 miles south of the city, was baptized in October.
 Also, a sister who was baptized in September was recently added to the fellowship.
-Gilberto Torrens commenced gospel meetings in October.
+Gospel meetings commenced in October.

 Hermosillo: The assembly appreciated a six-day visit from Carl Knott in October.
 For four nights, he taught from the book of Ruth, and then, over the weekend, gave several teaching sessions on future events.
 It was encouraging to see several unsaved attend the meetings, including the aged mother of a sister in the assembly.

 Mexicali: John Clingen, along with believers from the Westmorland, CA assembly, have been visiting this border city since April to have house meetings every second Lord’s Day.
 Between 25 and 30 people hear the gospel, and your prayers are valued for this new gospel effort.